 To date, non-German students had to deposit the amount of €8,640 into their blocked bank account to get admission to the university to pursue higher degrees.
-But this has also got students to reject their visa application.
-To avoid this situation the German government has changed the policy of amount in the blocked account and has increased the amount to €10,236 from January 2020 and this will be followed from 1 September 2019 for all visa applications.
+But this has also got students to reject their visa applications.
+To avoid this situation the German government has changed the policy of amount in the blocked account and has increased the amount to €10,236 from January 2022 and this will be followed from 1 September 2022 for all visa applications.

 How much does it cost to study in Germany?

-As Of 2020, International students will need €10,236 to study in Germany.
-According to our survey, from January 2020 onwards, international students have to deposit a certain amount of euros (10,236 euros) into a blocked German bank account, if they want to pursue higher education in Germany.
+As of 2022, International students will need €10,236 to study in Germany.
+According to our survey, from January 2022 onwards, international students have to deposit a certain amount of euros (10,236 euros) into a blocked German bank account, if they want to pursue higher education in Germany.

 It is mandatory to provide proof of financial resources in order to get admission to the German university as well as for the residence permit.
 Moreover, the financial coverage must be enough to support for at least one year.
 Apart from this, there are other ways also by which you can provide the financial evidence at the application time but the most popular option is the money in block account for non-German students.